Bassett88/arkosR36S/Frequently-Asked-Questions---RG503.md

 - Supported movies/videos need to be loaded in the videos subfolder within the roms folder.
 - Up to 720p seems to perform fine with limited testing.
 - Support will be limited for this feature.
 If a video/movie doesn't work on this, try a lower resolution or just use a more suitable device like a smartphone.
+**Note:** Kodi is also available on this unit.
+You can just press the start button and select *Kodi Media Center* to load it.
+You can also quick exit Kodi by just holding the select key then pressing the start button.

 Controls:
 - A: Pause